 Mortgage loans.
-If you treated a loan as a mortgage before 1998 for purposes of reporting the interest on Form 1098, continue to report on Form 1098 even if the loan is used to pay for education expenses.
-For a loan made after 1997 that is secured by real property and made exclusively to acquire or improve real property, treat the loan as a mortgage and report the interest on Form 1998.
-For a loan made after 1997 that is secured by real property but is not made exclusively to acquire or improve real property, report the interest on Form 1098-E and the other part on Form 1098.
-If the borrower certifies only part of the loan as a student loan, report only the certified part as interest on Form 1098-E and the other part on Form 1098.
+If you treated a loan as a mortgage before 1999 for purposes of reporting the interest on Form 1098, continue to report on Form 1098 even if the loan is used to pay for education expenses.
+For a loan made after 1997 that is secured by real property and made to acquire or improve real property, treat the loan as a mortgage and report the interest on Form 1098.
+For a loan made after 1997 that is secured by real property and certified by the borrower to be used solely for paying qualified higher education expenses, report the interest on Form 1098-E.